How to Start a Profitable Online Business as a Virtual Assistant

 Working as a VA with an entrepreneur whom you admire is also a great way to learn about the inner workings of their business while also getting paid.

 Some of my VA clients have paid for me to take training courses related to social media, advertising, project management, etc. This is all knowledge I’ve been able to put to great use not only with that client, but also with other clients in my business.
-New skills also equates to a raise in pay whenever you take on new work too.
+New skills also equate to a raise in pay whenever you take on new work too.

 How to Find Your First Client